JensRantil/simple-log-analysis-tools/README.markdown

 Simple Log Analysis Tools
 =========================
-A set of small useful tools for various log analysis.
+A set of small useful tools for various log analysis in the command line.

 The toolset
 -----------